ajleon95/ajleon.github.io/_posts/2022-02-15-solving-wordle-inputs.md

 Next up, the yellow letters would also be quite simple.
 For v1 of this solver, I decided to not worry about where the yellow letters are in the puzzle.
 While that can be a valuable clue, it is also just as valuable to be able to discard words that don't have a yellow letter.

 So, it'll be up to the user to make sure that a potential solution on the list matches the yellow letter hints from the game.
-With that limitation in mind, we can use the same code from above and tweak it just a little bit.
+With that limitation in mind, I can use the same code from above and tweak it just a little bit.

 ```python
 def get_yellow_letters():